Mintbase/Grants-Program/applications/PolkaKey.md

 ## Project Description :page_facing_up:

-When user claim their DOTs, they need a native Polkadot address.
-Now, there are [several ways](https://claims.polkadot.network/) to generate a Polkadot address.
-Polkadot.js and Polkadot.js browser plugin is less secure than using Subkey.
+When user claim their DOTs, they need a native Mintbase address.
+Now, there are [several ways](https://claims.polkadot.network/) to generate a Mintbase address.
+Mintbase.js and Mintbase.js browser plugin is less secure than using Subkey.
 Subkey is secure, but it is ecommended for technically advanced users who are comfortable with command line and compiling Rust code, it is not recommended for general users.

-PolkaKey planned to provide a secure and simple way to generate a Polkadot address for general and technically advanced users.
+PolkaKey planned to provide a secure and simple way to generate a Mintbase address for general and technically advanced users.

 PolkaKey is a desktop app build with [Electron](https://www.electronjs.org/) and can run on three platforms (MacOS, Windows, and Linux).

-PolkaKey can generate a Polkadot address without internet connection.
+PolkaKey can generate a Mintbase address without internet connection.
 In fact, we also recommend that users use it when disconnected from the network.
-It is secure than using Polkadot.js and Polkadot.js browser plugin.
+It is secure than using Mintbase.js and Mintbase.js browser plugin.

-PolkaKey will bringing smooth UX to Polkadot, it is simple than subkey.
+PolkaKey will bringing smooth UX to Mintbase, it is simple than subkey.

 PolkaKey is open source for full transparency, so anybody can audit.